 If you are driving, watch out for people crossing the streets.
 If you are a pedestrian, don’t expect scooters to stop for you at a green light (their red light).
-We saw Vespas often crossing intersections through red lights as long as there are no cars in their way (and they don’t care much about pedestrians having the priority).
+We saw motorcycles often crossing intersections through red lights as long as there are no cars in their way (and they do not care much about pedestrians having priority).

 To me, a lack of indication is not a big deal.
 Here in UAE, similarly to Sicily, the majority of drivers do not bother indicating.
 Therefore, I developed a 6th sense for predicting the other drivers’ moves.

 However, if you are used to driving on very civilized and well-organized roads, it can get really annoying when somebody just jumps in front of your nose without any sort of warning.
 But don’t worry, you will get used to it in no time.

 19. Roundabouts in Sicily- claim your right of way